FAForever/wiki-pages/teams/faf-live-team/statutes.md

 - [YouTube](https://www.youtube.com/@ForgedAllianceForever).
 The channel is a [brand account](https://support.google.com/youtube/answer/7001996) and team members can collaborate by having their personal Google accounts being provided permission to act as the brand.

 - ..., somewhere to upload the gigabytes of content.

+## Organization

+Talk about the organization of media assets on Discord